 Priest leveling isn’t bad at all, these days.
 You’re not up there with the Hunter, but you do just fine.
-Soloing as Shadow, or maybe even Discipline, or hoping into PvP or the dungeons with any priestly spec will get you to 90 soon enough.
+Soloing as Shadow, or maybe even Discipline, or hopping into PvP or the dungeons with any priestly spec will get you to 100 quite nicely.

-Then you can get to the good stuff.
+Then you can get to the good stuff (the End Game.)

 Priest Leveling Contents

 Shadow Priests are a pretty cool class, once they get into the good stuff (their better abilities,) and they present a solid variety of damage capabilities plus the even have some of the ever-present healing/buffing power of any priest, esp. if they drop Shadowform for a moment.
 All in all they also come in very close to Warlocks in terms of style and grinding ability, they just lack the pet.